 Non-GMO | Gluten Free | 90 Vegetarian Capsules | NPN 80017489

-Reduces the symptoms of PMS
+Helps to reduce the symptoms of PMS

 Vitex (Chasteberry) is an excellent hormonal tonic for women.
 Extensive clinical studies as well as over two thousand years of use have proven the effectiveness of this remedy.
 It works by stimulating and normalizing the pituitary gland, which regulates the balance of estrogen and progesterone in the body.